 Finally, you got this article; I think you are studying Japanese literature.
 I have researched the Japanese Folktales, and here I will write about some unique specialties of Japanese folktales.
 Trust me; this article will give you an insight into the realm of fantasy in Japanese tradition and culture.
 From here, you also able to know that what is the main distinctive of Japanese Folktales.
 So without delay, gets started reading this article.

 The question may come that what is the folktale?
 In a word, folktale means the oral tradition of the common people.
-It is a tale or legend originating and traditional among a people or folk, especially one forming part of the oral tradition of the common people.
+It is a tale or legend originating and traditional among a people or folk, especially one forming part of the common people’s oral tradition.
 Especially folktales are considered to be false or based on superstition.
 Generally, Folktale divine in many categories such as Folkloric tale from the oral tradition, Fable, Fairy tales, Folklore in general, Old wives’ tale, Storytelling, Performance.

 Some Unique Features Of Japanese Folktale